MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 1. On the **Batch run settings** screen of the **Batch run & Evaluate** wizard, select **Add new data**.
 On the **Add data** screen, provide a **Name** for the dataset, select **Browse** to upload the *data.csv* file you downloaded, and then select **Add**.

-   After you upload the data, or if your workspace has other datasets you want to use, search for and choose the dataset from the dropdown list and preview the first five rows.
+   After you upload the data, or if your workspace has another dataset you want to use, search for and choose the dataset from the dropdown list to preview the first five rows.

    The **Input mapping** feature supports mapping your flow input to any data column in your dataset, even if the column names don't match.